 SASKATOON - Gordie Howe learned to play hockey with second-hand skates.

 His first pair tumbled out of a burlap sack his mother bought from a neighbour.
-He and his sister, Edna, each took one oversized skate, stuffing them with woolen socks to make them fit.
+He and his sister Edna each took one oversized skate, stuffing them with woollen socks to make them fit.
 Howe's eagerness eventually won out and he bought Edna's skate for a dime to complete his set.

-The well-known story of Howe's humble beginnings is still discussed by the children who play on the ponds and rinks outside the hockey legend's old school in Saskatoon.
+The well-known story of Howe's humble beginnings is still discussed by the children who play shinny outside the hockey legend's old school in Saskatoon.

 Len Ermine, 12, says hopeful players still look up to the man known as "Mr. Hockey."
 A large sign reading "Welcome Home Gordie Howe" sits near the school's front entrance.